 - 2 sprigs of fresh thyme and oregano leaves removed and chopped

-- 1 tsp red pepper optional
+- 1 teaspoon red pepper optional for heat

 - 1 cup Aborio rice